 There's conflict with Chad.
 He doesn't respect the mystical as represented by Margaret and her log.
+In essence, he doesn't respect fundamentals of the old Twin Peaks.
 He's dismissed.

 (59) Bobby enters after Chad exits (60) and sees (61) Laura's picture.
 (62) Hawk and Frank.
 (63) He breaks down crying, absolutely overcome, as if those twenty-five intervening years had not happened, and must pull himself back together.
 It's a lovely bit of acting, and very Bobby in its riding the edge of melodrama teetering into comedy and yet very real.
 (64) The Homecoming Queen photo of Laura.

 (65) BOBBY: Laura Palmer?
 (Cries.)
 (66) Laura Palmer photo.
 (67) Bobby.
 (67) Frank and Hawk.
 (68) BOBBY: Man...brings back some memories.
 (69) Frank and Hawk.
 (70) BOBBY: Sorry.
 (71) Andy and Lucy.
 Lucy quietly takes Andy's hand.
 (72) BOBBY: What's all this about?

 (73-74) Group shot then Frank and Hawk.
 FRANK: Message from Margaret Lanterman to Hawk concerning Agent Cooper.

 (75) BOBBY: Cooper.